username227/MuteLED/README.md

 # MuteLED

 This repository contains a simple script that provides a workaround for some HP laptop models where the mute LED light does not function.
 This is more of a hacky workaround solution.
 Models for which MuteLED is reported to work and not work are listed in [this](https://github.com/username227/MuteLED/wiki/Support-by-Laptop-Model) wiki article.
 The article will be updated as more users report results.
-Therefore, if you find that this solution works for your laptop model, or if it doesn't work, please comment in [Issue #1](https://github.com/username227/MuteLED/issues/1) with your laptop model and any pertient information.
+Therefore, if you find that this solution works for your laptop model, please comment in [Issue #1](https://github.com/username227/MuteLED/issues/1) with your laptop model and any pertient information.
+If the script does NOT work for you, please see below.
 Thanks.

 # Instructions: